tcondit/consulting-by-10-30-2017/portfolio/dialogues-part-I.md

 *[Mercutio and Tybalt enter, stage right]*

-Mercutio: A question.
+**Mercutio:** A question.
 What's the simplest thing that produces value?

-Tybalt: Assuming you've got something to build, a build stack.
+**Tybalt:** Assuming you've got something to build, a build stack.

 **M:** Okay, let's start there.

-**M:** How to make a build stack as simply as possible?
+How to make a build stack as simply as possible?

 **T:** Jenkins.
 Master and node all on one box.
 Run it locally on Vagrant.